2023 in Glory: Fight Card

+Glory 86

+Glory 86 was a kickboxing event held by Glory on May 27, 2023.

+Background

+A Glory Featherweight Championship bout between champion Petpanomrung Kiatmuu9 and the #4 ranked featherweight contender Ahmad Chikh Mousa headlined the event.

+A heavyweight bout between former Glory Heavyweight Championship challenger Benjamin Adegbuyi and Sofian Laidouni took place as the co-main event.

+Fight Card

 Glory: Collision 5

 Glory: Collision 5 is an upcoming kickboxing event held by Glory on June 17, 2023.

 Background

-The event will host a Interim Heavyweight Championship fight between Antonio Plazibat and the winner of the Glory 85 four-man tournament.
+The event will host an Interim Heavyweight Championship fight between Antonio Plazibat and the winner of the Glory 85 four-man tournament.

 Fight Card

+Glory 87

+Glory 87 was a kickboxing event held by Glory on August 19, 2023.

+Background

+The event saw a four-man heavyweight tournament which served as a qualifier for the upcoming 2023 GLORY Grand Prix.